OkayHughes/open-lab-notebook/src/posts/climate_451/final_project.md

 In this project I will examine the (mildly nonlinear) behaviour of flows over complex topography.
 Special attention will be paid to the behaviour as steepness of topography increases to infinity.
+I'm following the techniques of chapter 5 of [this book](https://search.lib.umich.edu/catalog/record/99187273286006381?query=lin+mesoscale)

 ## Mathematical prerequisites